QuesoDad/Photoshop-Thumbnail-Number-Generator/README.md

 Left justify number text on the left
 Center justify number test everywhere else

-This was originally an incomplete script I found that required hand coding.
-I changed the script to use dialog boxes instead of hand coding.
+This script originally required updating and resaving the script.
+I changed the script to use popup dialog boxes instead requring extra work.

 Works on Windows 10, unsure if it works on Mac.